Understanding Budgeted Income Statements

 Justifying Purchases

-"You have to spend money to make money" is the old adage that the budget income statement often verifies.
-Business owners can use a budgeted income statement to show that if the company is willing to spend X, it could potentially earn Y. This can be useful if you are looking for an outside investment or a small business loan to fund a project that might be viewed as risky.
+“You have to spend money to make money” is the old adage that the budget income statement often verifies.
+Business owners can use a budgeted income statement to show that if the company is willing to spend X, it could potentially earn Y. This can be useful if you are looking for an outside investment or business equipment financing to fund a project that might be viewed as risky.

 Inform and Attract New Investors

 A well-thought-out budgeted income statement can show any potential investors what your company’s expenses and profits will likely be in the coming months and year.
-When it’s clear business owners not only have a vision for their company’s future, but also a detailed action plan that outlines every expense and projected revenue, it can give would-be investors more confidence in the company and its mission.
+Such a statement can make it clear that a business owner not only has a vision for their company’s future, but also a detailed action plan that outlines every expense and projected revenue.
+This is likely to give would-be investors more confidence in the company and its mission.
+Similarly, showing a carefully compiled budgeted income statement to lenders may help you negotiate better terms on a small business loan.

 Setting Targets